-As an online marketer who has been hosting with NameCheap since 2015, I believe I’m well qualified to write about NameCheap WordPress Hosting vs Shared Hosting – Easywp vs Stellar Hosting.
+As a website owner with NameCheap since 2015, I can write about Namecheap hosting reviews.
+The NameCheap WordPress Hosting vs. Shared Hosting – Easywp vs. Shared Hosting.

-So if you want a raw user experience you can rely on to make better marketing decisions, you’re on the right page.
-This is not about affiliate review posts, it is an actual customer experience with NameCheap web hosting services.
+If you want a raw user experience you can rely on to make better marketing decisions, you’re on the right page.
+This is not about affiliate review posts but an actual customer experience with NameCheap web hosting services.

-Either you’re a beginner’s WordPress user, an advanced user, or WordPress blog experts, web hosting is a critical aspect of your online business.
+Whether you’re a beginner WordPress user, an advanced user, or a WordPress blog expert, web hosting is a critical aspect of your online business.

 What is Shared Hosting?

-Before we go into the comparison details, it is important we discuss what shared hosting really is and why you may want to opt for it.
+Before we go into the comparison details, we must discuss what shared hosting is and why you may want to opt for it.

-The secret to understanding what shared hosting actually is lies within the name – Shared Hosting.
-A hosting account that is shared among many users.
+The secret to understanding shared hosting lies within the name – Shared Hosting; a hosting account shared among many users.

 This is a type of web hosting where multiple hosting accounts are located on a single web server.
-You shared server main specific resources like disk space, CPU, RAM, bandwidth, etc with every hosting account users on this same server.
+You shared the server’s primary specific resources, like disk space, CPU, RAM, bandwidth, etc, with every hosting account user on this same server.

-One of the disadvantages of this type of hosting is that if one of the websites on the server experiences a spike in traffic, it may cause other websites downtime or unresponsive.
-As the resources to power the webserver is been used/shared among all the hosting accounts.
+One of the disadvantages of shared hosting is that if a website on the server experiences a spike in traffic, it may cause other websites to downtime or be unresponsive.
+The resources to power the webserver have been used/shared among all the hosting accounts.

-In most shared hosting account type, users are given a web-based cPanel to gain access to and managed their website files, database, email account, install software, etc.
+In most shared hosting account types, users are given a web-based cPanel to gain access to and manage their website files, database, email account, install software, etc.

 It is relatively cheap compared to Managed WordPress hosting.
-And if you’re just starting out, you may want to consider shared hosting for your blog.
+And if you’re starting, you may consider Shared hosting for your blog.

 What is WordPress Managed Hosting?

-Managed WordPress hosting is a hosting type specifically built to cater for WordPress websites.
+Managed WordPress hosting is specifically designed to cater to WordPress websites.
 It is built on top of a cloud platform to deliver fast and secure web pages to users around the globe.

-Base on its cloud-based platform, server downtime or failure doesn’t affect your website uptime, and your resources not shared among other users.
+Based on its cloud-based platform, server downtime or failure doesn’t affect your website uptime, and your resources are not shared among other users.

-With Managed WordPress Hosting, many of the technical aspects of running a WordPress blog is taken care of by the web host.
+With Managed WordPress Hosting, the web host handles many technical aspects of running a WordPress blog.
 Like caching function, backups, WordPress updates, security, speed, etc.

-You also get premium supports from real-world WordPress experts that know and understand WordPress like the back of their palm.
-Rather than generic web hosting support from people who read about WordPress on the web.
+You also get premium support from real-world WordPress experts that know and understand WordPress like the back of their palm, rather than generic web hosting support from people who read about WordPress on the web.

 My Experience With NameCheap Shared Hosting and Easywp

-Before I moved to NameCheap in 2015, one of the cons of shared web hosting services I experienced is server downtime.
-At least, on average, I used to received the Jetpack server downtime notification emails every week.
+Before I moved to NameCheap in 2015, one of the cons of shared web hosting services I experienced was server downtime.
+At least, on average, I used to receive the Jetpack server downtime notification emails every week.

 This is one of the reasons that prompted my move to NameCheap in 2015.
-My former host was so sucked that loading the admin dashboard takes ages to load.
+My former host was so sucked that loading the admin dashboard took ages.

-After the change, web host, server downtime notification became a thing of the past.
-Though occasionally, I experience server downtime too, the decline in frequency was something significant.
+After the change of web host, server downtime notifications became a thing of the past.
+Though occasionally, I experience server downtime, the decline in frequency was significant.